redsanket/spark/external/hue/guide/architecture/index.rst

 --------

 The Yahoo implementation of Hue shown below is slightly different than that of `Cloudera's Hue <http://cloudera.github.io/hue/docs-3.7.0/user-guide/introducing.html>`_.
-On the backend, we replace `Spawning <https://pypi.python.org/pypi/Spawning>`_ and `CherryPy <http://cherrypy.org/>`_ with `yApache <http://developer.corp.yahoo.com/product/yApache>`_, and use `ATS <http://developer.corp.yahoo.com/product/ATS>`_ for proxying requests.
+On the back end, we replace `Spawning <https://pypi.python.org/pypi/Spawning>`_ and `CherryPy <http://cherrypy.org/>`_ with `yApache <http://developer.corp.yahoo.com/product/yApache>`_, and use `ATS <http://developer.corp.yahoo.com/product/ATS>`_ for proxying requests.

-Our Hue frontend is the same, and as of yet, we do not offer the SDK to create your own Hue applications.
+Our Hue front end is the same, and as of yet, we do not offer the SDK to create your own Hue applications.

 .. image:: images/hue_arch.png